Andrew-Brown1/Automated_Face_Tracking_and_Labelling/README.md

 # Automated Face Tracking and Labelling
-This repository contains code for the paper ["Automated Video Labelling: Identifying Faces by Corroborative Evidence"](https://arxiv.org/abs/2102.05645) (MIPR 2021 - winner of **_Best Student Paper_**).
-Given inputs of (1) person images containing outliers, and (2) a video, we present a method for computing and annotating face-tracks in the video with the names of the people in the images, as shown in the example output video below.
+This repository contains code for the paper: ["Automated Video Labelling: Identifying Faces by Corroborative Evidence"](https://arxiv.org/abs/2102.05645) (MIPR 2021 - winner of **_Best Student Paper_**).
+Given inputs of (1) person images containing outliers, and (2) video(s), we present a method for computing and annotating face-tracks in the video with the names of the people in the images, as shown in the example output video below.

 Input - Person Images (containing outliers)
 :-------------------------: